Unsung Hero Of The Bhopal Gas Tragedy

 He was completely unaware of the fact of the gas leakage that was surrounding the railway station steadily.
 He was uncomfortable when he stepped out of his office.
 His eyes began to itch and his throat felt choked.

 With great strength, station master Dastagir rushed to his boss’s office.
-Than, ultimately noticing that the station superintendent was already choked to death due to the same gas.
+Then, ultimately noticing that the station superintendent was already choked to death due to the same gas.
 The same happened to his 23 station colleagues.

 Looking at the scenario as well as his worsening health, Ghulam was already sure that something was wrong.

 It was the time that he realized that the toxic gas fumes owing to UC factory had already enveloped the entire city.
 This including the Railway Station.
-It worsen the situation as the Gorakhpur-Mumbai Express Train had arrived on the station.
+It worsened the situation as the Gorakhpur-Mumbai Express Train had arrived on the station.
 The train includes more than 1000 passengers on board.

 Being almost choked and breathless, Ghulam informed nearby stations to stop all train traffic.
 The trains that were coming towards Bhopal and even requested for medical help.